Douglasborgesz/LineaFrogDex/README.md

 ### 3. Executing swap
 ![Executing swap](public/screenshots/screenshot3.jpeg)
 *This screenshot demonstrates the swap execution process, showing the user's input and the resulting swap details.*

+## Environment Variables

+If you to run this project, you will need to add environment variables.
+Check the `.env.example` file for all the environment variables required and add it to `.env.local` file or set them up on your hosting provider.
+You need to provide an Client ID From thirdeweb.